manticoresoftware/manticoresearch-php/docs/queryhelpers.md

 Query helpers
 -------------

 Available for Manticore Search 3.4 or above.

 ## Keywords Analysis

-Return the tokenized versions of words from an input string.
+Returns the tokenized versions of words from an input string.
 `index` is mandatory.
-`body` is mandatory and requires present of `query` - a string with one or more words.
+`body` is mandatory and requires the presence of `query` - a string with one or more words.
-Optional settings can be passed via `options` array.For complete list of options check [Manticore docs] (https://manual.manticoresearch.com/Searching/Autocomplete#CALL-KEYWORDS).
+Optional settings can be passed via the `options` array.
+For a complete list of options, check [Manticore docs](https://manual.manticoresearch.com/Searching/Autocomplete#CALL-KEYWORDS).

         $params = [
             'index' => 'testrt',